Taaffeite

 Taaffeite (/ˈtɑːfaɪt/; BeMgAl_{4}O_{8}) is a mineral, named after its discoverer Richard Taaffe (1898–1967) who found the first sample, a cut and polished gem, in October 1945 in a jeweler's shop in Dublin, Ireland.
 As such, it is the only gemstone to have been initially identified from a faceted stone.
-Taaffeite is a million times rarer than diamonds and comes in shades of purple, pink, red.
+Taaffeite is a million times rarer than diamonds, and it comes in shades of purple, pink, red.
 Most pieces of the gem, prior to Taaffe, had been misidentified as spinel.
 For many years afterwards, it was known only in a few samples, and it is still one of the rarest gemstone minerals in the world.

 Since 2002, the International Mineralogical Association-approved name for taaffeite as a mineral is magnesiotaaffeite-2N'2S.

 Discovery

 Taaffe bought a number of precious stones from a jeweller in October 1945.
 Upon noticing inconsistencies between the taaffeite and spinels, Taaffe sent some examples to B. W. Anderson of the Laboratory of the London Chamber of Commerce for identification on 1 November 1945.
 When Anderson replied on 5 November 1945, he told Taaffe that they were unsure of whether it was a spinel or something new; he also offered to write it up in Gemologist.